syssecfsu/witty/README.md

 1. It allows others to **view onging interactive sessions**.
 This is useful for providing live remote support and/or help (only use this after user authentication is implemented).

    A challenge of this use case is that our home networks are almost always behind NAT, making it diffcult to run WiTTY as a publicly accessible server.
 Security is also a concern.
 It is generally safer to use WiTTY in a trusted environment.

 2. WiTTY allows users to **easily record, replay, and share console sessions** with just a few clicks.
 This make it a breeze to answer course-related questions, espeically with the source code.
 Instead of wall of text to describe their questions, students can just send a recorded session.

    This repository contains a recorded session in the ```assets/extra``` directory ([M1NXZvHdvA8vSCKp_61e5d60f.rec](extra/M1NXZvHdvA8vSCKp_61e5d60f.rec)) that shows me upgrading pihole.
-Just put the file under the ```records``` directory, run the server, you should find the recording in the ```Saved Sessions``` tab.
+Just put the file under the ```records``` directory, run the server, you should find the recording in the ```Saved Session``` tab.

 3. More features are planned, including user authentication.
 Suggestions are welcome.